OctopusDeploy/blog/blog/2022-q1/multi-environment-jenkins/index.md

 ## Set Up Octopus Deploy

-In your Octopus Deploy instance, create a project called `aws` by going to **Project, Add Project** Add the `aws` title and click **Save**.
+In your Octopus Deploy instance, create a project called `aws-jenkins` by going to **Project, Add Project** Add the `aws-jenkins` title and click **Save**.

-Set up a Production Environment by going to **Infrastructure, Environments, Add Environment**.
-Give it a name and click **Save**
+Set up a Development Environment by going to **Infrastructure, Environments, Add Environment**.
+Give it a name and click **Save**.
+Do the same for a Test and Production environment.

 We need to set up the Amazon account to deploy to EKS.
 Go to **Infrastructure, Accounts, Add Account, AWS Account**.
 Give it a name and fill out the **Access Key ID and Secret Access Key** from earlier.

-Set up your AWS Kubernetes cluster as a deployment target in Octopus Deploy by going to **Infrastructure, Deployment Targets, Add Deployment Target, Kubernetes Cluster, Add**
+Set up your AWS Kubernetes cluster as a deployment target in Octopus Deploy by going to **Infrastructure, Deployment Targets, Add Deployment Target, Kubernetes Cluster, Add**.
+[These steps indicates the fields to add to set up the deployment target.](https://octopus.com/docs/infrastructure/deployment-targets#adding-deployment-targets) In this section you will give the deployment target a target role.
+This will be referenced in the Octopus Deploy step later.

 We need to add the Amazon feed to the Octopus Instance.
 Go to **Library &rarr; External Feeds &rarr; Add Feed** and select the **AWS Elastic Container Registry**.
 Enter your **Access Key ID, Secret Access Key and Zone** of your registry.

 ## Deploy to EKS step

-In your `aws` project, go to **Process, add deployment step, Kubernetes, Deploy Kubernetes Containers**
+In your `aws-jenkins` project, go to **Process, add deployment step, Kubernetes, Deploy Kubernetes Containers**.
+Add the target role that you gave your deployment target earler.

 Add the following YAML into the YAML section.